How to start drinking less at home

 Benefits of drinking less

 Drinking more than 14 units a week on a regular basis can increase your risk of serious long-term health problems, including seven types of cancer, heart and liver disease.
-If you’re unsure of how much you’re drinking, you could do a quick self-assessment which takes just a couple of minutes.
+If you’re unsure of how much you’re drinking, you could do the Drinkaware Drinking Check, a quick self-assessment which takes just a couple of minutes.
 You can also use our unit and calorie calculator to show you exactly how many units are in a drink.

 To keep any health risks from drinking to a minimum the best thing you can do is stop or reduce your drinking.
 The UK Chief Medical Officers’ low risk drinking guidelines recommend that it’s best to drink no more than 14 units a week spread evenly through the week, including several drink-free days with no bingeing.
 If you're wondering what 14 units really looks like, it's roughly around six pints of average strength beer or six 175ml glasses of average strength wine.